StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-standalone-server.md

 ## Step 5: Create Cassandra and Elasticsearch snapshots

-Now we're going to create snapshots of both your database and search index simultaneously.
+Now you'll create snapshots of both your database and search index simultaneously.
 This parallel approach minimizes the time window between snapshots.

 ### 1. Prepare the backup script

-We're going to use a script that creates hot backups of both Cassandra and Elasticsearch in parallel.
+You'll use a script that creates hot backups of both Cassandra and Elasticsearch in parallel.
 The script simultaneously captures snapshots of your database and index, then packages both into separate .tar archives for safe storage.

 Before running the script, you'll need to update several values to match your environment: